Albert0i/RU301/topology1.md

     depends_on:
       - redis
 ```
-Please note, redis-stack = redis-stack-server + redis insight, which is the best GUI client, I supposed.
-When containers are up, just point your browser to http://localhost:5540 to access Redis.
+Please note, **redis-stack = redis-stack-server + redis insight**, which is the best GUI client, I supposed.
+When all containers are up, just point your browser to http://localhost:5540 to access Redis.

 ![alt docker-compose up](cluster-docker/img/docker_compose_up.png)